Franklyn-R-Silva/Gerador-de-box-shadow-com-JavaScript/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ✨ Feature Request
-about: Sugerir uma nova funcionalidade
+about: Suggest a new feature
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''
 ---

-## 🎯 Problema Relacionado
+## 🎯 Related Problem

-Descreva o problema que essa feature resolveria.
+Describe the problem this feature would solve.
-Ex: "Eu fico frustrado quando [...]"
+E.g., "I'm frustrated when [...]"

-## 💡 Solução Proposta
+## 💡 Proposed Solution

-Uma descrição clara do que você gostaria que acontecesse.
+A clear description of what you'd like to happen.

-## 🔄 Alternativas Consideradas
+## 🔄 Alternatives Considered

-Descreva outras soluções que você considerou.
+Describe other solutions you've considered.

-## 📸 Mockups / Exemplos
+## 📸 Mockups / Examples

-Se aplicável, adicione imagens ou links de referência.
+If applicable, add images or reference links.

-## 📋 Contexto Adicional
+## 📋 Additional Context

-Qualquer outro contexto ou screenshots sobre a feature.
+Any other context or screenshots about the feature.